-Any reaffirmation that is not completed, or where a user does not agree to the terms will be raised to the Data Governance Group chair to initiate an investigation.
-Once the investigation is complete, the Data Governance Group will give a recommendation to the Ownership Group on how to proceed.
-If a party does not sign, then their usage of DP will be paused; if the party wishes to leave the DP, then the data governance principles laid out in section 6.2.5 will be enforced.
+Any reaffirmation that is not completed, or where a user does not agree to the terms will be raised to the Data Governance Group chair to investigate.
+Once complete, the Data Governance Group will give recommendations to the Ownership Group on how to proceed.
+If a party does not sign, then their usage of the DP will be paused; if the party wishes to leave the DP, then the data governance principles laid out in section 6.2.9 will be enforced.